hms-dbmi/bmi706-2022-ps3/README.md

 <img width="1024" src="https://user-images.githubusercontent.com/24403730/162011310-65828f46-b4a1-4d35-a74d-6aa2c54f260b.png">

-> Note how the file tab is now yellow with an "M", signifing that it has been modified.
+> Note how the file tab for `README.md` is now yellow with an "M", signifing that it has been modified.
 The **Source Control** icon in the
-> sidebar additionally has shows a 1, indicating that 1 file has changed.
+> sidebar additionally has shows a `1`, indicating that `1` file has changed.

 - Click the **Source Control** icon in the sidebar and enter *Message* describing the changes we've made.
 Click the "Commit" check mark to stage and commit our changes.